system76/docs/_articles/dual-booting.md

 ## Install Windows 10

 Once Windows 10 is loaded and the 'Windows Setup' window is shown the partition that was created earlier for Windows can be selected.
+When installing Windows 10 it will use the Pop EFI system partition (ESP) so that it's efi files will be placed in that partition for the systemd-boot menu item.

 ![Windows](/images/dual-booting/windows-partitioning.png)